-Easy-to-read medicine information about terbutaline – what is it, how to use terbutaline safely and possible side effects.
+Easy-to-read medicine information about terbutaline – what it is, how to use terbutaline safely and possible side effects.

 |Type of medicine||Also called|

 - Terbutaline is used to treat cough, wheeze and difficulty breathing caused by respiratory problems such as asthma and COPD.

 - It works by opening air passages in the lungs to make breathing easier.